gerefi/test/java_tools/readme.md

-Main folder for rusEFI console source code, also some dev utilities.
+Main folder for gerEFI console source code, also some dev utilities.

 TODO: one day we shall merge java_console and java_tools, right after we come up with an amazing combined folder name!